UCB-stat-159-f25/site/index.md

 + Computing resources
     - We will use Jupyter notebooks.
 We will start with hosted notebooks on our [Stat 159 JupyterHub](https://stat159.datahub.berkeley.edu).
 Later in the term, we will discuss installing Jupyter on your own device.
 The JupyterHub server will have all the packages you need pre-installed.
-    - The sources for class notes and most other materials are available [on github](https://github.com/UCB-stat-159-s23/site), with a rendered version [here](https://ucb-stat-159-s23.github.io/site).
+    - The sources for class notes and most other materials are available [on github](https://github.com/UCB-stat-159-s25/site), with a rendered version [here](https://ucb-stat-159-s25.github.io/site).
-    - Assignments should be submitted by pull request to your private repositories using the [GitHub Clasroom](https://classroom.github.com/classrooms/106109551-ucb-stat-159-s23-classroom).
+    - Assignments should be submitted by pull request to your private repositories using the GitHub Classroom **insert new link**.
     - Whenever you need to work with GitHub, remember to activate GitHub authentication from the JupyterHub.
 The most convenient way to do this is to keep a notebook with just one cell like this:

 ```python